RdM6/lotto-csbme/README.md

 Then you should execute the following command:
 - pdm sync

+Also, the .env file with a SECRET_VALUE= should be created in the root directory.

 That should be it.
 You should be able to work with all the dependencies, which are needed for this project.

 ## Now you need to install nvm, Node.js and npm, which are needed for the frontend development